 With the success of the single Magic (1974) and their first tour with Sparks, David got in touch with Shetland-born guitarist Ian Bairnson to join them.

 January went to #1 in February 1975 and Call Me Round and Just a Smile both hit the top 40 that same year.

 Once the hit singles started drying up, though, Pilot seemed to lurch from crisis to crisis.
 First, Billy Lyall left to record his own album, and then Stuart Tosh quit for “domestic” reasons.

-Tosh stuck around long enough to play on the group’s third album, Morin Heights (1976), which was recorded in Canada (at Morin Heights Studios – hence the title) with Queen producer Roy Thomas Baker.
+Tosh stuck around long enough to play on the group’s third album, Morin Heights (1976), which was recorded in Canada (at Morin Heights Studios – hence the title) with producer Roy Thomas Baker.